Airlake Airport (LVN)

 Click here to access the LVN Long Term Comprehensive Plan: http://metroairports.org/General-Aviation/Airports/Airlake.aspx

 The LVN Noise Abatement Plan was developed to promote aircraft operating procedures that help reduce aircraft noise and overflights for the communities surrounding LVN.
-The MAC is currently in process of updating the NAP, and the updated NAP will linked here once the update is complete.
+Click here to view the LVN Noise Abatement Plan.

 The LVN AAC meets periodically to discuss issues pertaining to development, aircraft noise and tenant coordination.